netrixa/numbertoword/README.rst

 Bugs
 -----------

-Please ensure that you have updated pip to the latest version before installing word2number.
+Please ensure that you have updated pip to the latest version before installing numbertoword.

 If you find any bugs/errors in the usage of above code, please raise an issue through 'https://github.com/netrixa/numbertoword' or send an email to fems.david@hotmail.com with a clear example that can reproduce the issue.